Health services

 - were highest for those living in the Northern Territory

-- increased with remoteness
+- generally increased with remoteness

 Rates of FDV hospitalisations were also higher for First Nations people than non-Indigenous people.
 See Aboriginal and Torres Strait Islander people.